Mary is a published author and has a degree in English Lit. She writes about anime films, like Hayao Miyazaki.

 Hayao Miyazaki was already Japan’s most famous director of animated movies when he wrote and directed Spirited Away in 2001.
 By 2003, the movie had swept the boards, winning an Academy Award for Best Animated Feature in 2003, plus 4 nominations.
 It won two Saturn awards from the Academy of Science Fiction, Fantasy and Horror Films, a Silver Scream Award at the Amsterdam Fantastic Film Festival, four “Annie” awards, two Awards of the Japanese Academy, a BAFTA (British Academy of Film and Television Award), a Blue Ribbon Award and a bagful of other awards and prizes from societies and organisations in countries as diverse as Argentina, Spain, Germany and the United States.
 Just what is the attraction of Spirited Away?

 Quite simply, the story works at all levels; emotional and social, mythical, material and rational.
 However, the entire script is undershot with the theme of capitalism versus the world of the spirit.
 It especially refers to Shintoism, the indigenous spirituality of the people of Japan.
-Chihiro is the subject of the movie, a little girl who is very unhappy because her parents are moving home.
-Presumably, the family is on the move because Father has a new job – we never learn the exact reason.
+Chihiro is the subject of the movie, a little girl who is very unhappy because her parents are moving homes.
+Presumably, the family is on the move because her father has a new job – we never learn the exact reason.
 He speaks the language of the businessman and is breezily optimistic about the future as he drives Chihiro and her mother along the motorway.

 Suddenly, Chihiro spots a number of miniature stone houses, half-hidden in the grass verges.
 When Mother says “they believe that spirits live in those houses,” she is doubtlessly referring to the practitioners of Shintoism.
 This practice underlies the belief in the connection between nature and humanity, that the human and natural worlds are imbued with a spiritual force that runs through and connects all of us.
 Shintoists place small shrines alongside places of natural wonder, like rivers, waterfalls and mountains, where they believe that these "natural" spirits live.